yash-pu/oss/README.md

 # oss
-This is my First GitHub repository
+This is my First GitHub Repository
 <br>
 Author - Yashwanth